 The i-3LearnHub allows parents and teachers to share assignments and homework directly and conveniently in one place.
 Through each teacher and student’s Google Classroom accounts, completed assignments can be exchanged, allowing educators to give feedback and corrections.

 To compartmentalize physical materials, it will be helpful to have one place to store assignments and paperwork.
-The Folio Storage collection by Vanerum offers a variety of options where books, binders, and files can be kept neatly organized.
+The Folio Storage collection offers a variety of options where books, binders, and files can be kept neatly organized.
 No home office or classroom is complete without adequate storage space.

 Don’t make it harder on yourself trying to remember where you put that permission slip or report card.
 Even when kids go back to school, it would be helpful to have one designated place to keep important materials for school and work.